-Section 305(b) requires each state to prepare a water quality assessment report every two years.
-The Environmental Protection Agency (EPA) compiles the information from the state reports and prepares a summary for Congress on the status of the nation’s waters.
+Section 305(b) of the federal Clean Water Act (CWA) requires each state to prepare a report on the current statewide status of water quality every two years.
+This evaluation is called the Section 305(b) report.
+It identifies the water quality status of all waterbodies in the state for which sufficient credible data is available.
+The Environmental Protection Agency (EPA) compiles the information from the states’ 305(b) reports and prepares a summary for the U.S. Congress on the status of the nation’s waters.

-Starting in 2000, EPA developed guidance for states that suggested combining the requirements of both 305(b) and 303(d) into one “Integrated Report.”
-The most recent integrated report guidance can be found on EPA’s web site at: http://water.epa.gov/lawsregs/lawsguidance/cwa/tmdl/2006IRG_index.cfm.
+Since 2000, EPA recommended that states combine the 305(b) report and 303(d) list into a single “Integrated Report.”
+The most recent integrated report guidance can be found on EPA’s website at: www.epa.gov/tmdl/integrated-reporting-guidance.

 The state of Washington no longer publishes a separate 305(b) report and 303(d) list.
 These two components of Washington’s water quality assessment are combined into a single searchable database.
 The water quality status history for each assessed waterbody is available in the most recent EPA-approved Integrated Report through the Water Quality Assessment database search tool.

 If you have questions about the Section 305(b) Report, please contact Patrick Lizon at 360-407-6782 or by e-mail at: firstname.lastname@example.org.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.htm